MSc in Electronic Commerce

 Finally, the Practicum, which is completed over the summer months, affords students opportunity to exercise their creative, questioning, analytic, and writing skills in a focused and practical manner.
 It is intended to expose the student to an analysis of a real-world problem in the ecommerce area, putting into practice the theoretical materials covered in earlier modules.

-Graduates have pursued a variety of careers in the information economy as managers, entrepreneurs, business analysts, e-marketing specialists and e-business technologists.
-Graduates have found work in the growing multinationals based in Dublin including Google, Facebook, Linkedin and Adroll.
-Other graduates are working in specialist e-commerce organisations such as Paddy Power.
-Other students have developed their entrepreneurial talents and have won awards for their work.
+Graduates have pursued a variety of careers in the information economy as managers, consultants, business analysts, e-marketing specialists and e-business technologists.
+Many graduates are employed by multinationals based in Dublin including Google, Facebook, Linkedin and Adroll.
+Other graduates are working in specialist e-commerce organisations and as e-commerce consultants in IBM, PWC and PA Consulting.
+Some students have developed their entrepreneurial talents, setting up their own companies and have won awards for their work.